Head of hospital dies in coronavirus epicenter; global economic impact spreads

-BEIJING/SHANGHAI (Reuters) - The head of a leading hospital in China’s central city of Wuhan, the epicenter of the coronavirus outbreak, died of the disease on Tuesday while South Korea announced an economic emergency and Singapore Airlines slashed flights.
+BEIJING/SHANGHAI (Reuters) - The head of a leading hospital in China’s central city of Wuhan, the epicenter of the coronavirus outbreak, died of the disease on Tuesday as Apple Inc warned its sales would suffer because of the epidemic, casting a chill on global stock markets.

 Chinese state television said Liu Zhiming, the director of Wuhan Wuchang Hospital, died at 10:30 a.m, the seventh health worker to fall victim.
 The hospital was designated to solely treat virus-infected patients.